MatthewDavidBradshaw/JavaUtilities/README.md

 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.

 ## Compatibility
-This library is was compiled using Java 1.7.
+This library is compatible with Java 1.7 and up.